andyjost/Sprite/docs/source/ProjectLayout.rst

 ``object-root/`` (dynamically created)
     The directory containing all build products such as object files, libraries, and help documents.
-It is safe to remove this directory, for instance, to reclaim disk space or perform a clean build.
+It is safe to remove this directory, for instance, to reclaim disk space or prepare for a clean build.

 ``overlay*.tgz``
     Contains ICurry and related files for a specific version of PAKCS.
 Say